gdputra/gdputra.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I am an assistant professor in Information Technology at [Department of Electrical and Information Engineering](https://jteti.ugm.ac.id/), [Universitas Gadjah Mada](https://ugm.ac.id/en).
+I am an assistant professor in Information Technology at Department of Electrical and Information Engineering, Universitas Gadjah Mada.

+Starting from January 2026, I am also serving as the Deputy Program Coordinator, Master of Information Technology.

 My research mainly revolves around **_cyber-physical systems_** and **_applications of AI/ML_**.
 In the past few years, I have been exploring **_blockchain_** related applications in **_securing the internet of things_** and _distributed systems_ in general.
 Quite recently, I am also exploring the _applications of machine learning in the field of climate and energy_.